Nelson is famed for its sunshine, vineyards, gorgeous coast, craft beer, bike trails and art galleries.

 The historic Suter Gallery is the oldest purpose-built art gallery in the country.
 Nelson is home to more working artists per capita than anywhere else in New Zealand.
 Popping in to visit some of them in their home studios on the arts trail from Richmond to Motueka is a great way to meet some amazing characters along your journey.

 The World of Wearable Art & Classic Cars Museum is a Nelson icon and the place to see magnificent creations combining art and the human form.

-Many a Nelson holiday has been scheduled around a visit to the Nelson Saturday Market.
-It is here that you can experience the original creative spirit of the Nelson Tasman region in one happening place.
+The Nelson Saturday Market is a good spot to experience the original creative spirit of the Nelson Tasman region in one happening place.
 Prowl the lanes between the hundreds of stalls for Nelson’s best; fresh vegetables, breads, fruit, cheeses, gourmet dips, smoked seafood, woodwork, jewellery, ceramics, visual art, fashion, crafts, treasure, furniture, etc. The market is held every Saturday 8am - 1pm (except religious holidays) in Montgomery Square.
 If you’re not about on a Saturday, there are plenty of other markets worth checking out.
 The Farmers’ Market at Founders Heritage Park on Fridays (3-7pm during summer and 3-6pm during winter) and the Sunday Motueka Market are definitely worth a visit.